freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 - **Start the client**: In another terminal window, run `pnpm run develop -- -H '0.0.0.0'` from the client directory (`/workspace/freeCodeCamp/client`) to start the client.

-This should make the `port:8000` avaialable and you can preview the rendered pages in a new tab.
+This should make port `8000` available.

 ### How to Prepare your Local Machine